 We know we can’t make this easy, but we hope that having the right gear, recipes, and guidelines will help a little bit, and we wish you all the best.

-Jump to the info you need NOW, or scroll through to see all of our back-to-school content.
+Use the links below to jump to the info you’re interested in, or scroll through to see all of our back-to-school content.

 - Back-to-School Gear

 - Back-to-School Dinners

 Masks, of course.
 But also the old standbys: lunch boxes, meal prep gear, cute food-themed accessories, and college dorm essentials (because little ones aren’t the only ones—maybe—off to school).
 We obviously focus on the edible and edible-adjacent, but for more tech-related essentials, be sure to check out CNET’s Back to School Gift Guide too.